manav-1/manav-1/README.md

 - **Technical Head**, Placement Cell (Start@KMV) (2021 – 2022)
   - Engineered a mailing system that fostered better communication between the college and companies, contributing to a 20% increase in successful placements.
-  - Designed and managed the website and student data registration for Internship Fair 2021, facilitating the participation of over 2000 students.

 - **Poster Paper Presentation**, Indraprastha College for Women, DU (2020)
   - Secured 2nd position with a poster on Machine Learning Applications in Breast Cancer Diagnosis.